Human rights in Lithuania: Freedom of the press

-Freedom of the speech
+Freedom of information

-According to the Human Rights Monitoring Institute, in mid-September 2018, the Lithuanian Centre of Registers considered to stop providing free information to officially requesting journalists since the practice was not included in the law and therefore the journalists should pay for the information at the standard commercial rates.
-This action was appealed by the journalist to the authorities publicly, emphasizing that it was a serious violation of the rights to get access to free information.
+According to the Human Rights Monitoring Institute, in September 2018, the government agency Centre of Registers (Registrų centras) considered to cease providing information to journalists free of charge, as such practice was not included in the law and therefore it argued that the journalists should pay the standard commercial rates for the requests of information.
+Following the criticism in the media, in October, the Government of Lithuania decided that the service costs will be compensated from the budget and instructed the agency to provide information to journalists free of charge.